 - cognitive behavioral therapy (CBT)

 - exposure therapy

 - interpersonal therapy

 Online therapy, or teletherapy, may provide a good alternative to in-person therapy for some people.
-Some research suggests that the quality of teletherapy care is as effective as in-person sessions for most people with most conditions, although it may not be right for everyone.

 One of the most important things to consider is how much a therapist costs.
 Depending on a person’s insurance, there may not be many therapists whom they are able to visit, and they may still have to pay out of pocket.
 However, some people may be able to find free mental health services.